Quantifying the noise sensitivity of the Wasserstein metric for images: Numerical experiments and results

 \paragraph{Characterizing metric behavior across image types.} While $W_2$ is robust, its behavior is not uniform.
 The purpose of the next experiment is to explore how the metrics' robustness varies across different classes of images and to highlight a key nuance of the signed $W_2$ metric.

 We repeated the distance ratio experiment from the previous section on four distinct image classes: white noise, typical cryo-EM projections, classic microscopy images, and synthetic images of two widely separated squares.
-These classes represent types of images which are ranging from pure noise, to having all the mass centered in a single pixel.
-In this experiment we aim to show how $W_2$ scales favorably throughout the whole range.
+The results are shown in Figure~\ref{fig: Ratios for different kinds of images}.
+In this figure, $W_2$ is shown to scale favorably.
+However, it also exhibits a lack of monotonicity with respect to the noise level.
+A phenomenon we study further in Section~\ref{sec:decreasing_distance}.